How One Client Saved 29% with a Stronger Buy

 A creative marketing agency reached out to us for help on a media buy for a multi-national client that offers a broad range of solutions to optimize organizational performance via a comprehensive suite of products and services comprised of industry-leading multifunctional product technology, best-of-breed software, IT management and consulting services.

-This client had a big industry event in October 2018, called Print18, and they needed as much brand awareness and exposure as possible leading up to the event, during the event, and through the end of the year.
+This client had a big industry event and they needed as much brand awareness and exposure as possible leading up to the event, during the event, and through the end of the year.